jamietre/CsQuery/README.md

 ### Release Notes

 The current release is 1.2.
-This release is primarily a bugfix release, but is significant for two other reasones:
+This release is primarily a bugfix release, but is significant for two other reasons:

 * It is the minimum version required for the new [CsQuery.Mvc](https://github.com/jamietre/CsQuery/tree/master/source/CsQuery.Mvc) framework.
 * It includes a change to the public API which will break code which *directly* instantiates `DomElement` objects.
 (This has never been recommended and will not affect any code which uses `CQ.Create` or `Document.CreateElement` methods; it only affects creation using `new` to create `DomElement` objects)